Determining Spatial Relationships

 In FME, spatial relationships are calculated with the SpatialRelator and SpatialFilter transformers.

 The SpatialRelator determines relationships between features, and tags them with attributes that define those relationships.
-It will return a full list of relationships that exist.
+It will return a comprehensive list of all existing relationships.

-The SpatialFilter also determines relationships between features; however it only tests for a user-defined list of relationships.
-Features are then filtered as a pass or fail, depending on whether they possess a relationship of the type selected.
+The SpatialFilter also determines relationships between features; however, it only tests for a user-defined list of relationships.
+Features are then filtered as either a pass or a fail, depending on whether they possess a relationship of the selected type.

 Video